- Crime (C)

 Do Not Travel to:

-Country Summary: Violent crime, like murder, assault, and robbery, is common in many areas in Colombia.
+Violent crime is common in many areas in Colombia.
+This includes murder, assault, and robbery.
 In some places, organized crime is rampant.
 This includes extortion, robbery, and kidnapping.

 There is risk of terrorist violence, including terrorist attacks and other activity, in Colombia.
 Visit the U.S. Department of State's country reports on terrorism to learn more.